 What is the oldest piece of machinery in Grand Falls-Windsor?
 Something down at the mill right?
 No?

 For a person who has seen another steam locomotive what would strike you about this one is its size.
 It is tiny.
 This is because it is a shunter or switcher engine.
 It had no coal or water tender-all coal and water being carried on the locomotive itself, which made it a short ranged locomotive.
-A short ranged locomotive was all that was needed in the first years of the Newfoundland Railway, or should I say Harbour Grace Railway because that was the name and was as far as it reached.
+A short ranged locomotive was all that was needed in the first years of the Newfoundland Railway, or should I say Harbour Grace Railway because that was the name of the line and was also how far as it reached.

 So why is this locomotive in Grand Falls-Windsor?
 It is hard to find concrete evidence but most sources indicate that the engine was acquired by the Anglo-Newfoundland Development Company, along with another elderly engine, from the Reid Newfoundland Railway in 1917 or 1918.
 World War I would have been a driving force in the purchase of an almost forty year old engine because new stock would have been hard to come by.